Belgian Authorities Report 272 New COVID-19 Cases, 110 Deaths In Country Over Past Day - UrduPoint

 The total of discharged with recovery has constituted 12,731, an increase of 290 since the previous report.

-Belgium is believed to have passed the peak of coronavirus infection as early as April 12, with new daily cases far below the numbers reported last month.
+Belgium is believed to have passed the peak of coronavirus outbreak as early as April 12, with new daily cases far below the numbers reported last month.

 The country has moved to gradually reopen non-customer-facing businesses while bars, restaurants and cafes are closed till at least June.